Save your trees, Protect your home

 Save your trees, Protect your homeImage Source Link: http://www.shsplayhouse.com/2016/04/three-reasons-never-diy-tree-care-projects/

-3 Ways to protect your home while saving your trees
+3 ways to protect your home while saving your trees

 1. Plant the right tree in the right place.

-1. Remove/Relocate your trees near power pole/line.
+1. Remove or relocate your trees near a power pole or line.

-1. Get rid of dead branches and dying limbs
+1. Get rid of dead branches and dying limbs.

 Start protecting your home and saving your trees today!
-Call Northern Lakes Tree Service to provide you safe and professional tree services for your home.
-Schedule for an expert consultation for your trees now.
+Call Northern Lakes Tree Service to provide you with safe and professional tree services for your home.
+Schedule an expert consultation for your trees now.

 Contact Information: